*Editor's note: This article was originally published April 10 and updated April 14 with new information.

 Inside the many halls spread across the exhibition grounds is even more equipment of various sizes as well as an array of componentry utilized in these machines, including the latest developments in hydraulics.

-As has been the trend at many shows in recent years, discussions with exhibitors at bauma have centered around the major industry trends of electrification, automation and digitalization — which are also key themes for this year's show.
+As has been the trend at many shows in recent years, discussions with exhibitors at bauma have centered around the major industry trends of electrification, automation and digitalization — which were also key themes for this year's show.

 By improving the efficiency of hydraulics, less energy is consumed.
 This lowers fuel use, and thus costs, as well as emissions while in battery-electric machines it leads to extended run times between charges.